Searches for new physics with boosted top quarks in the MadAnalysis 5 and Rivet frameworks: implementation in the and frameworks

 Access to this tool and all its embedded features within public frameworks like \ma or \rivet is thus crucial for prototyping and reproducing collider-event data analyses, a key activity in collider phenomenology.
 In the rest of this section, we discuss technical details about the embedding of \htt in these two software tools, and describe how they could practically be used.
+In practice, we rely on the latest public version of \htt\ (\ie\ its version 2 available from the webpage \url{https://www.thphys.uni-heidelberg.de/~plehn/index.php?show=heptoptagger}).
+Moreover, we have validated our implementations by confronting the results of a few test calculations obtained by using the two interfaced versions of \htt to those returned by \htt when used in a standalone mode.